axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch2/syslog-ng-elasticsearch2-search-guard/_index.md

 ## Steps:

-1. Install the Search Guard plugin on your {{% productparam "abbrev" %}} host.
+1. Install the Search Guard plugin on your {{% param "product.abbrev" %}} host.
 Use the plugin version that matches the version of your Elasticsearch installation.

     ```c